 This approach, of holding insurers liable for the tax when payment has been made by the insured, mirrors general industry practice, which in turn is based on the general law of agency.
 Where a client has paid a premium to a broker, or other agent acting on behalf of the insurer, the client is covered by the insurance that has been paid for, even if the broker fails to pass the premium to the insurer.
 The insurer is said to be ‘on risk’ in such situations, and cannot avoid his liability.

+Top of page

 Bad debt relief under the basic cash receipt scheme

 Where an insurer uses the cash receipt method and deals directly with the insured (i.e. payment is not made through a broker) there is effectively automatic bad debt relief: no receipt of cash by the insurer means there is no tax point and thus no requirement to account for tax.
 However, as explained immediately above, where a broker receives a premium on behalf of an insurer using the cash receipt scheme and the broker subsequently fails to pay that premium to the insurer, the insurer is still required to account for the tax.